sachinym/dp-203-azure-data-engineer/MS-SPL-Create-and-run-data-pipeline-with-Data-Factory/Getting_started_page.md

 ## Getting Started with Lab

-Welcome to your Customer Support Conversation Summarization with Azure OpenAI Workshop!
+Welcome to your Create and run data pipeline with Data Factory lab!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment